Danny Green Biography

 I am based in Leicestershire, UK.
 I became interested in Nature from a young age and was very rarely at home, always wandering the woods and rivers looking for wildlife.
-My late Grandfather was a big influence in my childhood always showing me signs of nature and pointing out different aspects of life from habitats and seasons, day and night, he is sadly missed as I would have loved to have shared my many experiences and encounters with nature with him.
-Some 30 years on and I am still as restless and keen to learn more about the natural world to this day.
-All kinds of natural history are of interest from mammals, birds, insects and reptiles.
-I like the excitement of travelling to exotic locations but most of my work is achieved in the UK.
-My favourite destination in the UK is the Shetland Isles, if the weather conditions are right it is a wildlife photographer's dream, with vast seabird Colonies and northern specialties there is always something to photograph.
-My images are widely published and are also represented by some of the leading Picture agencies in the country like RSPB Images, Naturepl and NHPA.
-I have been very lucky over the years to win a few awards for my photography which you can see in the awards section.
-I run a successful photography tour business with Mark Sisson called Natures Images which specialises in running tours in the UK and overseas.
+My late Grandfather was a big influence in my childhood always showing me signs of nature and pointing out different aspects of life from habitats and seasons.
+Some 30 years on and I am still as restless and keen to learn more about the natural world.
+My favourite destination in the UK is the Shetland Isles, if the weather conditions are right it is a wildlife photographer’s dream, with vast seabird Colonies and northern specialties there is always something to photograph.
+I have a deep passion for travelling to the Arctic and I love the challenge in working in this difficult and unpredictable environment.

 The following interview was for Wild Wonders of Europe and it gives a good insight on my philosophy on wildlife photography.